Login for PhD students at UCPH Login for others

 Seats to PhD students from other Danish universities will be allocated on a first-come, first-served basis and according to the applicable rules.

-Applications from other participants will be considered after the last day of enrolment.
+Applications from other participants will be considered after the last day of enrollment.

 Note: All applicants are asked to submit invoice details in case of no-show, late cancellation or obligation to pay the course fee (typically non-PhD students).
 If you are a PhD student, your participation in the course must be in agreement with your principal supervisor.